pharmacome/conso/external/README.rst

 External Namespaces
 ===================
 This directory contains namespaces generated from Bio2BEL packages.
-For an example of how they're used, see the [BEL Template](https://github.com/pharmacome/curation/blob/master/template.bel).
+For an example of how they're used, see the `BEL Template <https://github.com/pharmacome/curation/blob/master/template.bel>`_.

 Updating
 --------